Introduction

 The area on the right of the Layout Editor is all to do with configuration, and it changes depending on your editing context.

 Within the configuration panel, many different things will appear, depending on your context.
 You will usually see 2 or 3 different tabs within the panel.
-These typically follow the pattern of General, Options, and Form.
+These typically follow the pattern of General, Options, and Actions.